alexrobincrabbe/Boopball/README.md

 The game features a cute character called Booper and as the player you direct Booper to throw a ball into a moving hoop.
 You can look at it as just an enjoyable way of passing time, or you can look at it as a way to develop and improve your strategies to counter the effects of ricochet and a moving target.

-Boopball was made as a project to showcase the javascript skills of the website developer.
+Boopball was made as a project to showcase the JavaScript skills of the website developer.

 <div align="center">
   <img src="assets/readme_images/responsive.png" style="background-color: black" alt="Boopball responsive photos">